digihealthucsd/postable-spirometry/hardware-designs/assembly-guide/README.md

 ![funnel](images/funnel.jpg)

-9. If desired, the funnel component can be used by folding and sealing the edges of the laser-cut piece, then by sliding the narrow end over the inlet of the whistle and sealing the connection with tape.
+9. (Optional) If desired, the funnel component can be used by folding and sealing the edges of the laser-cut piece, then by sliding the narrow end over the inlet of the whistle and sealing the connection with tape.